FinOMOP/fimealaake-etl/README.md

 #### fix data (broken csv)

 - there are some empty lines in laakeaine.txt (66648, 67281) These are removed in etl script.

+## OHDSI Export views

+Views named `export_ohdsi_*` are intended for exporting mapping tables to submit drug mappings to OHDSI maintained RxNorm Extension Vocabulary.

+The process and the tables are documented here: [FinOMOP drug mappings using RxE boiler](https://yhteistyotilat.fi/wiki08/x/JpWOBw)